John Gregory Crace

-Vice-Admiral Sir John Gregory Crace, (6 February 1887 – 11 May 1968) was an Australian who came to prominence as an officer of the Royal Navy (RN).
+Admiral Sir John Gregory Crace, (6 February 1887 – 11 May 1968) was an Australian who came to prominence as an officer of the Royal Navy (RN).
 He commanded the Australian-United States Support Force, Task Force 44, at the Battle of the Coral Sea in 1942.

 Early life

 Crace was born to Kate Marion Crace and Edward Kendall Crace at Gungahlin, New South Wales (now part of the Australian Capital Territory).
 He was educated at The Kings School in Parramatta, before completing school in the UK in October 1899.

 Naval career

 Crace joined the Royal Navy as a cadet, aboard HMS Britannia, in May 1902.
 After being trained as a torpedo officer, Crace served in the battlecruiser through much of the First World War.

 He travelled back and forth to Australia during the interwar years, and served in a series of sea and shore positions before being assigned command of the Australian Squadron in September 1939.
 Upon his arrival in Sydney, Crace grew increasingly dismayed at the state of the RAN fleet and attempted to resign.
 However, after war with Japan broke out, Crace was appointed commander of the Allied Naval Squadron, ANZAC Force.

 During the Battle of the Coral Sea, Crace narrowly escaped a Japanese air raid while patrolling south of New Guinea.
 He returned to Britain in June 1942 as a vice admiral, commanding the Chatham Dockyard.
 Crace was placed on the retired list in 1945, but remained in command at Chatham until July 1946.

-He was appointed Knight Commander of the Order of the British Empire in 1947.
-He had been appointed Companion of the Order of the Bath in 1941.
+Crace was appointed a Companion of the Order of the Bath in 1941, promoted to admiral in 1945, and knighted as a Knight Commander of the Order of the British Empire in 1947.

 Sir John Crace died in Hampshire, England in 1968.
 The suburb of Crace, Australian Capital Territory is named after Crace's father, Edward Kendall Crace.